drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 For Lagrangian monitors of type FlowRate, the flow plane must be specified in the inputs and it must be defined by one of the regions defined in the regions inputs.
-The following input for a monitor [monitor] of type FlowRate can be used, preceeded by the "amr.monitors." prefix.
+The following input for a monitor [monitor] of type FlowRate can be used, preceeded by the "mfix.monitors" prefix.

 +------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                  | Description                                                           |   Type      | Default   |